Assistant Professor; Graduate Faculty; Undergraduate Instructor, University of Toronto Mississauga

 My work attends to the connections among literature, science, and philosophy in pre-modernity, early modernity, and modernity.
 My book project, Early Modern Literary Physics, argues that early modern authors such as Arthur Golding, Edmund Spenser, George Chapman, John Donne, Ben Jonson, and Margaret Cavendish used literary techniques and forms to explore the central concepts of philosophies of nature.
 I argue for the coherence in the English Renaissance of the idea of physiologia, a philosophy of nature encompassing the basic makeup of the material world and the rules governing it.
 The sixteenth and seventeenth centuries developed a large and varied collection of new interpretations of the physical world, and my project embraces that multiplicity.
 My chapters demonstrate that literary texts were just as concerned with physics as were treatises, manuals, and other recognizably scientific or proto-scientific forms of writing, and that literary studies has, accordingly, an important role to play in the histories of science and philosophy.

 Arthur Golding’s A Moral Fabletalk and Other Renaissance Fable Translations.
 Ed.
 Liza Blake and Kathryn Vomero Santos.
 Tudor and Stuart Translations Series.
 Cambridge, UK: Modern Humanities Research Association, 2017. [scholarly edition of Aesopian fables translated by William Caxton, Robert Henryson (trans.
 Richard Smith), Arthur Golding, John Brinsley, and John Ogilby]

 Articles and Chapters Published and Forthcoming

-“Lyric and Scientific Epistemologies.”
+“Lyric and Scientific Epistemologies: Bacon and Donne.”
 In Gathering Force: Early Modern British Literature in Transition, 1557–1623.
 Volume I. Ed.
 Kristen Poole and Lauren Shohet.
-Cambridge: Cambridge University Press, forthcoming. [an essay on Donne’s “The Damp” and Bacon’s aphorisms]
+Cambridge: Cambridge University Press, 2019.
+199–214.

 “The Grounds of Literature and Science: Margaret Cavendish’s Creature Manifesto.”
 In The Palgrave Handbook of Early Modern Literature and Science, ed.
 Evelyn Tribble and Howard Marchitello.
 New York: Palgrave Macmillan, 2017.
 3-26.